 Back in November I also had an observation with my internal and master coaches that absolutely tanked.
 The intervention went terribly — students weren’t focused, I missed a whole bunch of points that I was supposed to hit with them.
 It was a mess and it really hit my confidence that I could do this job.
 I’d never gotten a 45% on anything in my life before and I was ashamed of it.
 (But from then on I worked my ass off, went to additional trainings, and got 90s or higher on all my integrity checks.
 Unfortunately my overall average was still shot to hell because of this one.
 Ugh.)

 My last and perhaps most critical challenge this year was…time.
 There was never enough of it.
 I think I’ve said this to you a lot before, but there was barely time to eat lunch or take a deep breath.
-My co-teachers always took an hour lunch.
+My lead teacher and paraprofessional always took an hour lunch.
 I wasn’t required to, so I almost never did.
 Actually, I barely took 15 minutes a day to check my phone or my emails and shove some food in my mouth.
 There’s always more data to analyse, another intervention to learn, an assessment to practice for.
 There was never enough time in the day to get everything done.
 With everything I had to do for my own role, it was a miracle that I had time to get to the other tasks in the classroom that I took on.
 And your mind is constantly on with kids.
 There’s no way to tune anything out when you’re helping be responsible for literal lives.

 I’m sorry for all the times I had to hang up because my 15 minutes were over or didn’t respond for hours because I was at work.
 The particular moment that sticks in my mind as an example of this is when you called during my ‘lunch break’ to thank me for your Christmas present.
 You were so excited and happy and I had to leave the room because you were shouting ‘FUCKING HELL JEN’ and I was afraid the kids could hear it.
 And then 20 minutes later you were still going on about how awesome it was (yeah, I know, I’m pretty proud of that gift haha) but I had to hang up on you because I had to get back to work.
 So…thanks for being understanding this year, for not minding that almost all our phone conversations that took place during the week happened around midnight for you.